jonathanhecl/chunker/README.md

 - Limit the length of each chunk, and overlap between chunks
 - Clean up the chunks by removing leading and trailing whitespaces
 - Can remove new lines from the chunks
+- It also includes a function to chunk by sentence (`ChunkSentences`)

 ## Installation
 ```go get github.com/jonathanhecl/chunker```